-Edmunds, a Democrat, was the representative for Virginia's 6th congressional district from 1893 to 1895.
+Edmunds was the representative for Virginia’s 6th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Edmunds missed 386 of 1,264 roll call votes, which is 30.5%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.